samwangEROAD/sam-local-development/README.md

 sudo gpasswd --add ${USER} docker newgrp docker
 ```
+## Host is unreachable

+If when running start.sh a load of exceptions are thrown showing "host is unreachable" and others, make sure nothing else (like virtualbox) is running on the IP address specified in the start.sh file.
+If so, change these IP addresses in start.sh.

 ## Mapping ports on Mac
 If you are having trouble accessing your portal instance, try adding a port mapping on **local-development/portal/docker-compose.yml**:
 ```